Toul Cathedral: Architecture

-In the 15th century the magnificent Gothic façade and the first two bays of the nave were built.
+In the 15th century the magnificent Gothic façade, the towers and the first two bays of the nave were built.
+The building was essentially complete by 1496.
 In the 16th century two Renaissance chapels were added to the front of the north and south aisles of the nave.
 The Chapel of All Saints, became the burial of Jean Forget, chaplain and cantor of the chapter of canons.
 The Chapel of Bishops with its flat coffered roof, supported by simple low arches - has been closed for fifty years, awaiting restoration.

 During the French Revolution the sculpted figures of the facade were destroyed.
-A bombing during the Second World War destroyed the roof and the organ.
+A bombing during the Second World War destroyed the roof, the organ and damaged the south tower.
 A major restoration campaign began in the 1980s.

 Generally the cathedral is a synthesis of the influence of the Verdun Cathedral choir for the design of crypt and flanked by towers and facade of Reims.

 The Touloise School

 Alain Villes in his work on the Toul Cathedral defines the beginning of a school that creates Touloise Gothic style of the thirteenth century.